chawapoltnis/golang-book/README.md

 ## Chapter 4

 * add chapter4-1 how to declare variable
-* add chapter4-2 how to write simple interactive program
+* add chapter4-2 how to write simple interactive program farenheit
+* add chapter4-3 program convert from feet into meters

 # Chapter 5